dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-In a <xref:Microsoft.Maui.Controls.TabbedPage>, each `Page` object is created when the <xref:Microsoft.Maui.Controls.TabbedPage> is constructed.
+In a <xref:Microsoft.Maui.Controls.TabbedPage>, each <xref:Microsoft.Maui.Controls.Page> object is created when the <xref:Microsoft.Maui.Controls.TabbedPage> is constructed.
 This can lead to a poor user experience, particularly if the <xref:Microsoft.Maui.Controls.TabbedPage> is the root page of your app.
 However, .NET MAUI Shell enables pages accessed through a tab bar to be created on demand, in response to navigation.
 For more information about Shell apps, see [Shell](~/fundamentals/shell/index.md).

 > [!WARNING]
 > <xref:Microsoft.Maui.Controls.TabbedPage> is incompatible with .NET MAUI Shell apps, and an exception will be thrown if you attempt to use <xref:Microsoft.Maui.Controls.TabbedPage> in a Shell app.